No Such Thing As Ghosts

 otherwise specified> and are not to be reproduced without permission

 ANYWHERE.
-Jetta, Pizzazz, Stormer, Roxy, Raya and all other original Jem
+Jetta, Pizzazz, Stormer, Roxy, Raya and all other original

-copyrighted to me.
+are all copyrighted to me.
 The future world of Kimber and Shana is copyrighted

 jointly to myself and Gemma Dawn.

-The concept of 'Jewel' is entirely my own, and any
+The concept of 'Jewel' is entirely my own, and

-are not based on any real life individual.
+this fiction are not based on any real life individual.

 The concept behind the future world of Danse, Aja

-and Craig, the idea behind Jerrica's futureworld and the split
+and Craig, the idea behind Jerrica's futureworld and the split of

-of the Holograms is copyrighted to Gemma Dawn, whose Teenangel
+the Holograms is copyrighted to Gemma Dawn, whose Teenangel

 Outsiders fiction is directly twinned with Just a Dream.
 The